 “And it’s this beautiful city.
 It’s growing in leaps and bounds.
 Housing is affordable.
 You have an incredible lake to live beside and this lake is not like typical lakes in Alberta.
 This lake is 30 miles in diameter.
 450 feet deep.”
 Says Cathi Garon.

 “I love this marina,” says Michelle Saromo, a speech language pathology student at the University of Alberta.
-“This is kinda selling me on coming here because I love being by the lake.
+“This is kind of selling me on coming here, because I love being by the lake.

 The Mayor of Cold Lake, Craig Copeland was tour guide for the bus tour which included a drive through the Canadian Forces Base here.